-To specifically address slavery and human trafficking, we have updated our standard sourcing procedures and included appropriate contractual provisions in relevant vendor contracts.
-We require vendors who wish to bid for the provision of goods and services in our formal Request for Proposals ("RFP") process and all vendors who are ultimately on-boarded, to acknowledge that they have read and understood the Code.
-We have also introduced specific due diligence questions relating to modern slavery and human trafficking in our RFP questionnaires.
+Due diligence: To specifically address modern slavery and human trafficking risks, we have standard sourcing procedures and include appropriate contractual provisions in relevant vendor contracts.
+We require vendors who wish to bid for the provision of goods and services in our formal Request for Proposals ("RFP") process, and all vendors who are ultimately on-boarded to acknowledge that they have read and understood the Code.
+Our RFP questionnaires include specific due diligence questions relating to modern slavery and human trafficking.